hypo69/hypo/docs/gemini/set 0/en/consultant/src/endpoints/hypo69/code_assistant/instructions/instruction_how_to_writer_en.md

 * Created a function `generate_documentation_instructions` to encapsulate the documentation.
 * Added a docstring to the `generate_documentation_instructions` function, including parameters and return values.
 * Improved the RST structure of the documentation (more clear section headers).
-* Added an example function to illustrate usage and appropriate docstring style.
+* Added an example function to illuStarte usage and appropriate docstring style.
 * Included example usage of the function in the module docstring.
 * Replaced vague terms with more specific terminology in the instructions.
 * Removed unnecessary comments and clarified the remaining comments.